sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/configure.md

 - ../../components/remove/security-context
 ```

-## Remove DaemonSets
+### Remove DaemonSets

-If you do not have permission to deploy DaemonSets, you can include the remove/daemonset component to remove all services with DaemonSets (node-exporter and otel) from the **monitoring component**:
+If you do not have permission to deploy DaemonSets, you can include the remove/daemonset component to remove all services with DaemonSets resources (e.g. node-exporter and otel) from the [monitoring component](#monitoring-stack):

 ```yaml
 # overlays/$OVERLAY_NAME/kustomization.yaml